 I remember finding it odd that my mum often drank hot tea on boiling summer afternoons.
 I preferred to reach for a flavoured iced tea, chilled in the fridge.

 Peach, berry, mint - I loved them all.
 Now I enjoy making them at home as it's super-easy and nice to keep in the fridge.
+Be sure to try my Strawberry Iced Tea too!

 Making it yourself means you can control the sugar, and each glass of this recipe only has 26 calories.
 It's healthier than cordial and definitely better than soda!
 Tastier too, with all the natural flavour of fruit.